Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Los Angeles and its opponents have combined for 47 points -- this matchup's over/under -- only once this season.
+- Los Angeles has combined with its opponents to score more than 47 points only once this season.

 - Cleveland has combined with its opponents to score more than 47 points in two games this season.

-- Sunday's total is 1.8 points lower than the two team's combined 48.8 points per game average.
+- The two teams combine to average 48.8 points per game, 1.8 more than the total in this contest.

-- The 35.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 47 over/under in this contest.
+- This contest's total is 11.7 points above the 35.3 these two squads combine to surrender per game this season.

-- The average total in Chargers games this season is 51.6, 4.6 points above Sunday's total of 47.
+- Chargers games this season feature an average total of 51.6 points, a number 4.6 points higher than Sunday's over/under.

 - The 47-point over/under for this game is 2.8 points below the 49.8 points per game average total in Browns games this season.